Burmese literature: British Burma (1824–1948)

-Post-independence literature (1948-)
+Post-independence literature (1948–present)

 After independence in 1948, Burmese literature developed further to adopt and assimilate Western styles of writing.
 A year earlier, the Burmese Translation Society, a government-subsidised organisation, was founded to translate foreign works, especially those related to the fields of science and technology.
 In 1963, a year after the socialist coup, the society was merged into the Sapay Beikman (စာပေဗိမာန်), a government publishing house.
 Another influential publisher was the Pagan Press (est. 1962), which translated Socialist and Marxist works into Burmese.
 In 1976, the first Burmese Encyclopedia (မြန်မာ့ စွယ်စုံကျမ်း) was published.

 The socialist government, like the previous civilian government, was a patron of Burmese literature, believing "enriching literature" to be a goal of socialist democracies, as outlined in the Revolutionary Council's System of Correlation of Man and his Environment.
 However, censorship and promotion of socialist ideology became important aims of the government, in regulating literature, as seen in the reorganisation of the Ministry of Information, which censored works according to three primary objectives that aimed to promote socialism: